Tutorial¶

 Errors are values, not exceptions:

 The ! marks fallibility — it propagates errors up the call chain.
-Only IO verbs (inputs, outputs) can use !.
+IO verbs (inputs, outputs, dispatches, streams) and transforms (the only failable pure verb) can use !.

 For pure functions that need to represent failure, use Result: